By Dr. Robert Curtis

 Ultimately your body is seeking enough calories for energy, and nutrients, for overall function and health, but beyond a certain amount fat begins to be stored and often is left unutilized (unless compensated for as noted above).
 Something many of us can attest to : )

-Fat storage was helpful in the days of periodic famine but in industrialized culture is pretty much no longer necessary.
+Fat storage was helpful in the days of periodic famine but in modern industrialized culture is pretty much no longer necessary.

 Overall, with caloric density in play with a whole-food, plant-based diet, you tend to get enough food but not too much.